MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Configure the Shallow Size column to include an entire object's size](../memory-problems/heap-snapshots.md#configure-the-shallow-size-column-to-include-an-entire-objects-size) in _Record heap snapshots using the Memory tool_.

 Status:
-* This checkbox is present in Microsoft Edge Canary 128.
+* This checkbox is not present in Microsoft Edge Canary 129.
 * This checkbox is present in Microsoft Edge Stable 127.